wardi/wardi.github.io/_pages/video_encoding.md

 permalink: /video-encoding/
 image: /images/encoder-files.png
 description:
-  We encode the full Bad Apple video into 32KB using an 8-bit lookup driving an HD44780-powered LCD display.
-We have no CPU so our video “compression” is limited to the features of the LCD display.
+  We encode a full 3 minute video into 32KB using Python.
+  Our playback hardware has no CPU so video “compression” is limited to the features of its LCD display.

-  To create an illusion of a full bitmap display we carefully juggle 8 CGRAM characters across the 8 x 4 video area and lean on LCD display persistence.
+  We create an illusion of a full bitmap display by carefully juggling 8 CGRAM characters across the 8 x 4 video area.
 ---

 [![Bad Apple on 32K EEPROM](/images/arms-wide.jpg)